 Any of the authorized shares may be used for any of the types of awards described in the 2015 LTIP.
 Shares related to performance awards that are payable solely in cash, which include performance share units to be awarded under the 2015 LTIP, will not be counted against the aggregate number of shares available under the 2015 LTIP.
 The aggregate fair market value of awards of options and SARs that may be granted to any employee in any calendar year each may not exceed \$10,000,000 taking into account the grant date value of the shares subject to such awards without regard to the exercise price associated with such awards.
-No employee may be granted restricted shares, restricted share units or other share-based awards with an aggregate fair market value in excess of \$10,000,000, taking into account the grant date value of the shares subject to such awards.
-In addition, the maximum amount that may be granted to an employee pursuant to awards that may be settled in cash in any calendar year may not exceed grant date value of \$5,000,000.
+No employee may be granted restricted shares, restricted share units or other share-based awards with an aggregate fair market value in excess of \$10,000,000, taking into account the grant date value of the shares subject to a employee pursuant to awards that may be settled in cash in any calendar year may not exceed grant date value of \$5,000,000.
 The maximum award value that may be granted to a non-employee director in any calendar year may not exceed \$1,000,000.